akrischer/Riot-Cover-Letter/README.md

 ### TO RUN
 Under /Complete Builds you will find a Windows and Mac version of the Unity Project.

-    If you are using the windows build, you must also donwload the _Data folder and have it in the same directory as the Unity application file.
+-If you are using the windows build, you must also donwload the _Data folder and have it in the same directory as the Unity application file.

 There is no associated _Data file for the Mac build.